First published: 21 February 2024 -

 Floor insulation

-Usually only the ground floor needs to be insulated, so for those of us living in a house, bungalow or ground floor flat, this is a great way to keep the property warm.
-For a quick fix, seal the gaps between uncarpeted floor and skirting boards using a tube of caulk sealant from any DIY store, and add floorboard gap filler to reduce draughts.
-Just be sure not to block underfloor vents and grilles, as this could lead to problems due to moisture build up, such as the decay of floor joists.
+Seal the gaps between uncarpeted floor and skirting boards using caulk sealant, and add floorboard gap filler to reduce draughts.
+Just be sure not to block underfloor vents and grilles, as this could lead to moisture build up.

-This guide from Energy Saving Trust explains each of the above in a little more detail, including more on how easy they are to install and their benefits.
+Find out more about the options above on the Energy Saving Trust website.
 You can also find out more in the UK Government’s buying green heating and insulation products consumer guide.

 Jayne Martin from Pontardawe had external wall and roof insulation installed in her home as part of the Optimised Retrofit Programme.
 Find out how it helped her to feel more comfortable and save money.